Manuel-Marquez1/reading-notes/README.md

 A function is a set of instructions that perform a task.
 Functions take and input and return an output, but there needs to be a relationship between  the input and the output.

+Functions were created with the purpose of making our code re-usable.

 ## Example of a function

 function divide_by_one (number) {